- Open Access

 Evaluation of Efficacy

-Number of rejection episodes before, during and after tTLI
+The rejection episodes before, during and after tTLI are summarized in Table 2.

 The rate of rejection episodes before tTLI was 0.43 episodes/patient/month (95% confidence interval [CI]: 0.31 - 0.58) and decreased to 0.02 episodes/patient/month after tTLI (95% CI: 0.01 - 0.034; P < .001).
 During the 4 months after tTLI none of the seven patients had further rejection episodes.
 In the long-term perspective, treatment with tTLI resulted in a decrease of rejection episodes by 28.6% (95% CI: 20.1 - 37.1% decrease).
 The median time from tTLI to the first subsequent rejection episode was 2.4 years.
 On average, patients have remained free from acute rejection for 4.1 years (range, 1.4 - 7.8 years).